A program for female high school students, contributing towards gender parity in STEM disciplines: Science, Technology, Engineering, and Mathematics.

 Stage 2: Year 10 students

-In the second stage of the program, Year 10 students will have the opportunity to complete work experience with the University’s experts in engineering and IT.
+In the second stage of the program, Year 10 students will have the opportunity to complete the Faculty of Science work experience program and can choose from a range of disciplines including engineering and IT.

 Stage 3: Year 11 & 12 students

 The final stage of the program facilitates mentoring opportunities between Year 11 and 12 students, and University of Melbourne engineering and IT students.

 The female student camp will run from Sunday 8 July until midday Wednesday 11 July 2018.

 - Students will arrive and register on the evening of Sunday 8 July and depart on the afternoon of Wednesday 11 July.

 - The program is free of charge and will include 3 nights’ accommodation, all meals and workshops during the camp.